 Sunset Cliffs Natural Park is just south of Ocean Beach in Point Loma.
-The park is broken into two sections: the Linear Section which is right along on the cliffs, as well as the hillside section, found at the most southern end.
+The park is broken into two sections: the Linear Section, which is right along the cliffs, as well as the hillside section, found at the most southern end.
 Come and have a look at this spectacular place!
 Click on the above link for more information.

 San Diego Bay

 Coronado Island is just across the San Diego Bay from Downtown San Diego.
 On the west side of the island stands the iconic Hotel del Coronado which was built in 1888.
-I always love coming here, primarily because of the sand dunes!
-There are not many other places in San Diego that has so much sand on the beach.
-Also, it is important to mention that Coronado Beach always makes the top ten beaches in the US.
+I always love coming here, primarily because of the dunes!
+There are not many other places in San Diego that have so much sand on the beach.
+Also, it is essential to mention that Coronado Beach always makes the top ten beaches in the US.
 Click on the link above for more information!

 Pepper Park Pier

 Imperial Beach is the most southwesterly city in San Diego County and the United States!
-Located just two miles from the US/Mexico border, the city has a ‘beachy-vibe, with both a hip and nostalgic feel at the same time.
+Located just two miles from the US/Mexico border, the town has a ‘beachy-vibe, with both a hip and nostalgic feel at the same time.
 Surf culture is evident everywhere you look, right down to surfboard benches at the beach!
-Imperial Beach pier offers wonderful fishing as well as a view of the Coronado Islands in Mexico.
+Imperial Beach pier offers fabulous fishing as well as a view of the Coronado Islands in Mexico.

-One thing to note is that after a big storm, Imperial Beach has some to the dirtiest water in the nation.
+One thing to note is that after a big storm, Imperial Beach has some of the dirtiest water in the nation.
 This is because of Mexico’s raw sewage entering the ocean from the south.
 It is a beautiful beach, but I would be hesitant to enter the water.